zeethio/cupid/README.md

 kubectl create -f globals/config-map.yaml
 ```

-Install Helm charts for venus node service.
+### Install Helm charts for venus node service.
-The chart value is by default start from a snaphot of filecoin blockchain.
-This will accelerate syncing of the node.
-The snapshot file can be from mounted local disc volume of venus pod or from url. setting it to null (i.e. --set arguments.snapshot=null supplied during helm install of venus chart) starts the blockchain state from the previous state.
+For faster syncing with the blockchain Venus node can be supplied a snapshot downloded from a trusted site.
+Refer https://docs.filecoin.io/get-started/lotus/chain/#syncing for details.
+The snapshot location can be specified through a value as shown below.
+Set snapshot:null if the node has to start from the previous state.
 Set the value in cupid/charts/venus/values.yaml

 arguments:
   snapshot: /data/minimal_finality_stateroots_latest.car

 ```
 helm install cupid-venus cupid/charts/venus